-- Use Speedheater’s paint scrapers and heating system to soften and scrape off old and peeling paint and putty.
+- Use Speedheater’s paint scrapers and heating system to soften and scrape off deteriorated putty and paint.

-- Remove the now softened painted using the right paint scraper that fits the profiles of your window sash.
-For most windows, we recommend using a boomerang scraper which features different profiles on different sides.
-You’ll achieve the best results by dragging the paint scraper towards you, while applying light pressure against the wood.
+- Remove the now softened paint with a paint scraper that matches the profiles of your frames.
+For most windows, we recommend a Bumerang scraper with different profiles on its different sides.
+You’ll achieve the best results by pulling the paint scraper towards you with a gentle pressure against the wood.

-Watch our tutorial video below for a step-by-step walkthrough on how to go about window renvotion.
+Watch our instructional video below for a thorough walkthrough on how to proceed with window renovation.